Multipolar Acoustic Source Reconstruction from Sparse Far-Field Data using ALOHA: Hankel Matrix Completion Approach

-Given Theorem \ref{thm1}, the source $S$ can be reconstructed very accurately when \textit{enough} multi-frequency measurements are available at dense sampling points $\hat{\bx}\in\Omega_M$ at the Nyquist sampling rate, as all the Fourier coefficients can be calculated subject to measurement noise and an approximation of $\tilde{s}_{\mathbf{\ell}_0}$.
-However, the situation changes drastically when the recording grid is under-sampled.
-A part of the source $S$ behaves like a non-radiated component since its radiation signature is not detected.
+Given Theorem \ref{thm1}, $S$ can be reconstructed very accurately when \textit{enough} multi-frequency measurements are available at dense sampling points $\hat{\bx}\in\Omega_M$ at the Nyquist sampling rate, as all the Fourier coefficients can be calculated subject to measurement noise and an approximation of $\tilde{s}_{\mathbf{\ell}_0}$.
+However, the situation changes drastically when the recording grid is undersampled.
+A part of $S$ behaves like a non-radiated component since its radiation signature is not detected.
 The \textit{missing spectrum} corresponding to the \textit{unrecorded} sampling points and unused frequency profiles contributes to the null space of the inverse source-to-data operator due to under-sampling \cite{Yoo2018, ye2016compressive}.
 To this end, a traditional remedy is to use conventional or sparsity-promoting regularization methods to solve Problem \ref{probS} \cite{Fannjiang10}.
-As numerically illustrated in Section \ref{s:Num}, such regularization approaches are not very useful because the size of the speckle field introduced by the under-sampling is comparable to or even larger than the size of the multipolar sources.
-Contrary to the conventional regularization approaches, we suggest exploiting the sparsity of the multipolar sources inside the background medium.
+Such regularization approaches are not very useful because the size of the speckle field introduced by the under-sampling is comparable to or even larger than the size of the sources (see Section \ref{s:Num}).
+In contrast, we suggest exploiting the sparsity of $S$ inside $\mathbb{A}\subset\RR^d$.
 In this section, we propose a two-stage numerical strategy to address Problem \ref{probS}.
-We assume a sampling at the Nyquist rate and that the given sparse measurements constitute a (random) part of the full grid measurements while the rest are \textit{missing}.
-Subsequently, we link the missing spectral values to the low-rankness of a structured Hankel matrix and recover them using ALOHA.
-Once the full Nyquist grid measurements are recovered, we use Theorem \ref{thm1} in the second stage to recover the source $S$.
+We assume a sampling at the Nyquist rate and that the given sparse measurements constitute a (random) part of the full grid measurements, while the rest are \textit{missing}.
+Subsequently, we link the missing spectral values to the low rank of a structured Hankel matrix and recover them using ALOHA.
+Once the full Nyquist grid measurements are recovered, we use Theorem \ref{thm1} to recover the source $S$.